Hello, Dolly! (musical): Act I

 Irene and Minnie open their hat shop for the afternoon.
 Irene wants a husband, but does not love Horace Vandergelder.
 She declares that she will wear an elaborate hat to impress a gentleman ("Ribbons Down My Back").
 Cornelius and Barnaby arrive at the shop and pretend to be rich.
 Horace and Dolly arrive at the shop, and Cornelius and Barnaby hide from him.
-Irene inadvertently mentions that she knows Cornelius Hackl, and Dolly tells her and Horace that even though Cornelius is Horace's clerk by day, he's a New York playboy by night; he's one of the Hackls.
+Irene inadvertently mentions that she knows Cornelius, and Dolly tells her and Horace that even though Cornelius is Horace's clerk by day, he is a notorious New York playboy by night.
 Minnie screams when she finds Cornelius hiding in the armoire.
-Horace is about to open the armoire himself, but Dolly, Irene and Minnie distract him with patriotic sentiments related to subjects like Betsy Ross and The Battle of the Alamo shown in the famous lyrics "Alamo, remember the Alamo!" ("Motherhood March").
+Horace is about to open the armoire himself, but Dolly, Irene and Minnie distract him with patriotic sentiments related to subjects like Betsy Ross and Battle of the Alamo shown in the famous lyrics "Alamo, remember the Alamo!" ("Motherhood March").
 Cornelius sneezes, and Horace storms out, realizing there are men hiding in the shop, but not knowing they are his clerks.

 Dolly arranges for Cornelius and Barnaby, who are still pretending to be rich, to take the ladies out to dinner to the Harmonia Gardens restaurant to make up for their humiliation.
 She teaches Cornelius and Barnaby how to dance since they always have dancing at such establishments ("Dancing").
 Soon, Cornelius, Irene, Barnaby, and Minnie are happily dancing.
 They go to watch the great 14th Street Association Parade together.
-Alone, Dolly decides to put her dear departed husband Ephram behind her and to move on with life "Before the Parade Passes By".
-She asks Ephram's permission to marry Horace, requesting a sign from him.
+Alone, Dolly decides to put her dear departed husband Ephraim behind her and to move on with life ("Before the Parade Passes By").
+She asks Ephraim's permission to marry Horace, requesting a sign from him.
 Dolly catches up with the annoyed Vandergelder, who has missed the whole parade, and she convinces him to give her matchmaking one more chance.
 She tells him that Ernestina Money would be perfect for him and asks him to meet her at the swanky Harmonia Gardens that evening.